 What's on the billing statement?

-- Your previous balance
+- Your balance from the previous billing cycle

 - The minimum payment due

 - The payment due date

 - Late fee that will be charged if you pay late

 - A summary and detailed list of payments, credits, purchases, balance transfers, cash advances, fees, interest, and other debits made to your account

 - A breakdown of the types of balances on your account and the interest rate and interest charges for each